The Global Sumud Flotilla to Gaza: Everything you need to know

 2010 – Gaza Freedom Flotilla

 In 2010, Israeli commandos raided the Mavi Marmara in international waters.
-The assault killed 10 activists and injured dozens, leading to global outrage.
+They killed 10 activists and injured dozens, leading to global outrage.
 The ship was carrying humanitarian aid and more than 600 passengers.

 2011 – Freedom Flotilla II